Education with a Global Perspective

 2. Start and submit your online admissions application here: http://legacy.webster.ac.at/admissions/apply-now.html.

-3. Fill out your online application form and submit the application.
+3. Fill out and submit your online application.

 4. After you submit your online application form, you can upload the required supplementary documents into your online application record).
 These documents include:

-- Official, most recent, transcripts from current or undergraduate university (please scan and upload your transcripts into your online application first and provide official, original documentation upon request.
-Please note that official original documentation mailed directly by your school or certified copies of such are required for a full admissions decision and acceptance).
+- Official, most recent, transcripts from all current or completed higher education programs (please scan and upload your transcripts into your online application record first and provide official, original documentation upon request later.
+Note that official original records mailed directly by your school or certified copies of such are required for a full admissions decision and acceptance).
 For more information on how to submit these documents, please contact us.

 - English proficiency test results (click here to see the acceptable tests and minimum scores required)